-3.96.
+- 3.80.
 The needs of those who meet the PPTS definition are described as 'Travelling Households', those that don't as 'Non-Travelling Households' and those that could not be interviewed or surveyed for the GTAA are 'Not Known'.
 Although a significant proportion of needs in the Borough is made from households who are either defined as 'Non-Travelling Households' or whose status is not known, the Borough Council has a duty to provide culturally specific accommodation to meet the needs of all groups as part of the overall housing mix.
-As such, the Borough Plan seeks to address the need for 78 pitches over the plan period.
+As such, the Borough Plan seeks to address the need for 78 pitches over the plan period. - 3.81.

-- 3.97.
 At the time of writing, there had been 20 pitches granted permission since April 2016.
 This leaves a requirement for a further 58 pitches.
-The allocations presented in this plan would provide for a further 37 pitches.
-This means that there would still be a shortfall of 21 pitches.
+The allocations presented in this plan would provide for a further 30 pitches.
+This means that there would still be a shortfall of 28 pitches against the total needs regardless of the PPTS definition.
 However, no further site options were deemed to be available, suitable and achievable to deliver additional pitches.
-Nevertheless, existing commitments and the allocations would meet needs for 10 years up to 2026. - 3.98.
+Nevertheless, existing commitments and the allocations in the Borough Plan would provide for a total of 50 pitches.
+This means that the pitch targets for 'travelling households' (5 pitches) plus the majority of the pitch targets for 'unknown' households (48 pitches) would have been met.
+As only a proportion of the 'unknown' households are likely to meet the PPTS definition, then the PPTS requirement to identify a supply of sites against pitch targets for gypsies and travellers (as defined by the PPTS) has been satisfied. - 3.82.
 JCS Policy SD13 provides a mechanism for the consideration of further sites through the planning application process where they meet the criteria specified.
 In that regard, the assessment of supply can also factor in a windfall allowance for sites that may come forward outside of allocations.
-The evidence presented2 as part of the JCS examination set out that it would be reasonable to expect at least 2 pitches per annum to come forward as windfall which would provide for an additional 30 pitches over the 2016-2031 period.
+The evidence presented3 as part of the JCS examination set out that it would be reasonable to expect at least 2 pitches per annum to come forward as windfall which would provide for an additional 30 pitches over the 2016-2031 period.